VirtualFlyBrain/curation/records/new_images/README.md

   * Values:  Where an ontology ID is specified, please use the OWL-style short_form identifier.
 Multiple entries should be separated with a '|'.
   * Header names:
     * label: *Compulsory*.
 The primary label for the
     * anatomical_types: *Compulsory*.
-A list of
+A single anatomical that classifies the depicted entity.
+    * Reasons for classification: "A free text comment recording reasons for classification."
     * part_of: *Compulsory*.
-A list of FBbt identifiers for anatomical entities the depicted entity is part of.
+One or more FBbt identifiers for anatomical entities the depicted entity is part of.
     * expresses: *Optional*.
-A list of FlyBase identifiers for markers whose expression is depicted in the image and which mark the depicted entity.
+One or more FlyBase identifiers for markers whose expression is depicted in the image and which mark the depicted entity.
     * overlaps: *Optional*.
-A list of FBbt identifiers for entities which which the depicted entity overlaps.
+One or more FBbt identifiers for entities which which the depicted entity overlaps.
     * has_synaptic_terminal_in: *Optional*.
-A list of FBbt identifiers for entities which which the depicted entity has synaptic terminals in.
+One or more FBbt identifiers for entities which which the depicted entity has synaptic terminals in.
     * has_postsynaptic_terminal_in: *Optional*.
-A list of FBbt identifiers for entities which which the depicted entity has postsynaptic terminals in.
+One or more FBbt identifiers for entities which which the depicted entity has postsynaptic terminals in.
     * has_presynaptic_terminal_in: *Optional*.
-A list of FBbt identifiers for entities which which the depicted entity has presynaptic terminals in.
+One or more FBbt identifiers for entities which which the depicted entity has presynaptic terminals in.
     * develops_from: *Optional*.
-A list of FBbt identifiers for entities which which the depicted entity develops from.
+One or more FBbt identifiers for entities which which the depicted entity develops from.
     * accession: Optional.
 An accession that can be used to roll a link to this entity on 'Site'.
     * centre_point: *Optional*.
 The x,y,z co-ordinated of the centre-point of the entity depicted.
 Co-ordinates refer to the stack to which the entity is registered.
     * voxel_volume: *Optional*.
 The number of voxels (segmented) corresponding to the depicted entity in a the image.
 Voxel numbers correspond to those of the stack to which the entity is registered.